Champaign among 21 counties that would add highway cameras under bill awaiting Pritzker's signature

 “Historically, I’ve been one to be very concerned about ensuring that we don’t surveil society — that should not be our law enforcement approach,” she said.
 “But targeted use of cameras that are limited in use and narrow in scope … it’s about violent crimes that concern people every day, and the way to hopefully address those.”

-It’s a program currently focused on automatic license plate readers, which monitor a car’s rear license plate and send the information to a central location to be analyzed by software that allows law enforcement to place a vehicle at the scene of an expressway crime, according to ISP.
+It’s a program currently focused on automatic license-plate readers, which monitor a car’s rear license plate and send the information to a central location to be analyzed by software that allows law enforcement to place a vehicle at the scene of an expressway crime, according to state police.

 The pilot program is scheduled to expire in July 2023 but would be extended through June 2025 under the measures awaiting Pritzker’s signature.